Hurricane Adolph: Impact and records

 Though Adolph never moved ashore, its close approach to land as well as its slow, unpredictable movement resulted in the issuance of a tropical storm warning and a hurricane watch for southern Mexico around the time when the cyclone attained major hurricane strength.
 The threat for heavy rainfall was mentioned for areas from Puerto Ángel to Zihuatanejo when Adolph was a depression and later from Acapulco to Lázaro Cárdenas.
 The government of Mexico expressed concern that rain and 13 ft waves from Adolph would affect Oaxaca, Colima, Jalisco, Michoacán, and Guerrero.
 The hurricane was responsible for the closure of ports in Acapulco to small vessels.

 Despite the tropical storm warning and forecasts of minor impacts, no tropical storm force winds from Adolph were reported on land; the only reported tropical storm force winds were given by a ship called the Seurat, which recorded sustained winds of 45 mi/h on May 29.
 Outside of some reports of rain and heavy surf, no reports of casualties or damages were received in connection with the storm.

 When Adolph reached Category 4 strength on May 29, it became the strongest hurricane to form in the East Pacific basin in May, a record not surpassed until 2014's Hurricane Amanda attained peak winds of 155 mph (250 km/h).
 At that time, Adolph also became first recorded May hurricane to reach Category 4 strength.

 Retirement

-The name Adolph has subsequently been retired by the World Meteorological Organization, amid concern that future use of the name would be politically insensitive, due to former Nazi dictator Adolf Hitler.
+The name Adolph was retired by the World Meteorological Organization following the 2001 season, amid concern that its continued use would be politically insensitive, due to it being a homophone for the first name of German dictator Adolf Hitler.
 It was replaced with Alvin for the 2007 season.